dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/develop-brainstorm.md

 # Brainstorm

 Now that you have a How Might We question, it's time to brainstorm some ideas as a group to try to solve for the question.
 Generating ideas by yourself can be fairly difficult if you are new to this process.
 Even experienced designers benefit from working in groups because typically the array of ideas generated in a discussion is far larger than when working alone.
 For this step, you will partner up with small groups to brainstorm ideas for each person's project.
-MS Office 365 Whiteboard is recommended.
-You may also us Zoom's whiteboard tool if it's available, to collaboratively contribute ideas to your group members projects.
+Zoom's whiteboard tool is recommended and free to use to collaboratively contribute ideas to your group members projects.
+MS Teams and the accompanying whiteboard app is also freely available.

 **Note:** If there is a timezone issue, and your group can not find an agreeable meeting time, contact your instructor.